Last updated: January 16, 2023

 In addition to working together on the club, Florida Ridley and Josephine Ruffin also edited and published the nationally recognized The Woman’s Era, the first publication produced by and for Black women.
 Using their paper to reach other Black clubwomen, Ruffin and Ridley organized the 1895 First National Conference of Colored Women of America.
 Ridley served as corresponding secretary of the Conference.
 Through this work, she helped establish the National Federation of Afro-American Women and later the National Association of Colored Women.6

-Moving to Brookline in the mid-1890s, Florida Ridley continued her involvement in community and activist work in the 20th century.
+Moving to Brookline in the mid-1890s, Florida Ridley continued her involvement in community and activist work in the 1900s.
 Most notably, she participated in the local anti-lynching and women’s suffrage movements.
 Speaking to the Brookline Woman Suffrage Association in 1897, Ridley said of women’s suffrage, "The suffrage question is like so many other so-called 'questions'--no question at all if faced in its nakedness."7

 Florida Ridley also supported the education and uplift of the Black community.
 She served on the council of the Robert Gould Shaw House, a community center and settlement house, during its foundational years.
 Joining other Black women community leaders, Ridley helped form the local Soldiers’ Comfort Unit, which became the League of Women for Community Service in 1919.8